How Does Light Affect Seed Germination Success Rate?

 Most garden plant seeds just need some water, some warmth, some soil, and then some light, and they will germinate fine.

-However, some plant seeds need darkness, while some need more light, and others need to be scratched,
+However, some plant seeds need darkness, while others need more light, and others need to be scratched.

 The time it takes peony plant seeds to germinate takes 4 – 8 months.
 Some even need to go through fire to germinate.